 In 2013, the SGIP transitioned to a nonprofit private-public partnership organization, SGIP 2.0, Inc., supported by industry funding and a cooperative agreement with NIST.
 The Smart Grid Interoperability Panel works to develop a system to guide how the industry proceeds.

-The panel members have expertise in various energy specialties, including information and communication technology providers, utilities, academia, manufacturers, and consumers.
+The panel members have expertise in various energy specialties, including information and communication technology providers, utilities, academia, manufacturers, storage containers and consumers.

 The Smart Grid Interoperability Panel has developed five primary objectives: